A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 2 Mandalay

-If you plan to take the 4 pm train from Yangon to Mandalay, most likely at 6:30 or 7 am train arrives in Mandalay as if it is on schedule.
-The city planning of Mandalay is straight forward by naming most streets by numbers.
+If you plan to take the 4 pm train from Yangon to Mandalay, most likely the 6:30 or 7 am train arrives in Mandalay as if it is on schedule.
+The city planning of Mandalay is straightforward by naming most streets by numbers.

-Opposite from the train station, cross pedestrians to 30th street, few breakfast restaurants are crowded with early birds.
-I ate in the restaurant served milk tea and steamed bun stuffed with meat; fresh and hot from the wooden steamers.
+Opposite from the train station, cross the pedestrians to 30th street, a few breakfast restaurants are crowded with early birds.
+I ate in the restaurant, served milk tea and steamed bun stuffed with meat; fresh and hot from the wooden steamers.

 Where to Stay?